samer-habash/MultiNodes-Kubeadm-Cluster/README.md

 My localmachine runs on ubuntu 18.04 which I wrote the code to create 3 VMs .

-You can change the slave nodes to get  more Nodes in the vagrant file with the hardcode parameter N=2
+You can change the slave nodes to get  more Nodes in the vagrant file with the hardcode parameter N=2.
+Change cpu, memory upon your needs.

 Default Behaviour:
 vagrant can ssh to the VMs, if you would like to ssh directly then you need to edit the file /etc/ssh/ssh_config , and replace :